-A survey was commissioned at the start of this year (2016) by Skegness Partnership to obtain an up todate understanding of the current structural state of the Pavilion building.
+A survey was commissioned in 2016 by Skegness Partnership to obtain an up todate understanding of the current structural state of the Pavilion building.
 It is some six years since the building was last assessed and in those intervening years it was recognised that much deterioration has taken place.

 The survey was undertaken by Alex Rosen Associates, Consulting Structural Engineers, Lincoln and the report was presented to the Skegness Partnership in March 2016.
 The report makes depressing reading and confirms that the building has deteriorated significantly.
 It is in a critical state, has suffered much water damage and in parts is becoming structurally unsafe.